Curiosity is a shaper of empathy and a critical part of rising strong

 Usage Examples

 • In a team conflict: Instead of deciding a colleague is incompetent, get curious.
 “I’m curious about what led them to that decision.
 I wonder what pressures they’re under?”
-This shifts you from adversary to investigator, opening the door for a real conversation.
+This changes you from adversary to investigator, opening the door for a real conversation.

 • After a personal failure: Instead of “I’m a failure,” get curious.
 “I’m curious about why this hurts so much.
 What story am I telling myself about what this means?”
 This breaks the shame cycle.